EL EN

 Endometriosis: Impact on Fertility and Treatment

-Endometriosis is a chronic condition that affects many women worldwide (6-8%) and can have significant impacts on health and fertility.
-Understanding endometriosis, recognizing symptoms, diagnosis, and treatment are vital for improving patients’ quality of life and addressing infertility problems.
-In this text, we will examine what endometriosis is, how it affects fertility, available treatments, and its significance in assisted reproduction.
+Endometriosis is a chronic condition that affects many women worldwide (6-8%) and can have a significant effect on health and fertility.
+Recognising the symptoms and understanding the diagnostic and treatment options can help patients seek appropriate care.
+In this article, we will look at what endometriosis is, how it affects fertility, available treatments, and its significance in assisted reproduction.

 What is Endometriosis?

 Endometriosis is a condition in which tissue similar to the endometrium (the tissue lining the inside of the uterus) develops outside the uterus.
 This tissue can be found in the ovaries, fallopian tubes, the surface of the uterus, and other areas of the pelvis.
 In rare cases, it can extend to other areas of the body.
-The endometrial tissue that develops outside the uterus responds to the hormonal changes of the menstrual cycle, resulting in inflammation, pain, and scarring.
+This endometrium-like tissue that develops outside the uterus responds to hormonal changes of the menstrual cycle, resulting in inflammation, pain, and scarring.

 Symptoms of Endometriosis